We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-The prongs on u-shaped settings are often rounded and face upward.
+Prongs on U-shaped settings are often rounded and face upward.
 They won’t snag as easily during everyday activities.

 When the prong’s grip on the stone loosens, it could fall out.
-If any of the four prongs surrounding your diamond are damaged, you shouldn’t wear the ring until it’s repaired.
+If any of the four prongs surrounding your diamond are damaged, don’t wear the ring until it’s repaired.

 Always remove your ring before physical activity because that’s when the u-shaped setting is most vulnerable.

-The shapes of these cuts don’t fit as well in the u-shaped setting.
-A pear-cut diamond’s elongated shape and lack of corners doesn’t allow it to sit well between these prongs.
+The shapes of these cuts don’t fit as well in the U-shaped setting.
+A pear-cut diamond’s elongated shape and lack of corners doesn’t allow it to sit well.